Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 This is the Sumidero Canyon tour that includes everything.
 You’ll get transportation from San Cristóbal de las Casas, including pickup from your hotel; a two-hour boat ride in the canyon; a visit to the town of Chiapa de Corzo; and visits to five different miradores (viewpoints).

 How far is Sumidero Canyon from San Cristobál de las Casas?
 It’s about one hour away by car.
 You may be wondering if it’s better to book a tour from Tuxtla Gutiérrez, the major city next door to the canyon (and home to the nearest airport), but tours from here are usually more expensive.

 San Cristóbal may be further away, but trips from here are cheaper because it’s a tourist town with lots of tour companies in competition with each other.
 Tuxtla Gutierrez doesn’t have a lot of tourism value; most visitors to Chiapas skip the city entirely.

 Sumidero Canyon Boat Trip

-The tour begins at the base of the canyon, where you put on a lifejacket and a Sumidero Canyon National Park wristband and load up into a bright yellow boat, two seats on each side.
+The tour begins at the base of the canyon, where you everyone puts on life jackets and Sumidero Canyon National Park wristbands and load up into a bright yellow boat, two seats on each side.
 You’ll be packed in until you’re cozy.
-And you better be — this is a two-hour boat ride.
+And you better be — this is a two-hour boat ride on the Rio Grijalva.

 “This feels bigger than Matka Canyon in Macedonia,” my boyfriend Charlie told me.